 The abolition of mandatory retirement led to a significant increase in the average age of the professoriate over the past decade and a half.
-Whereas just 30 professors (less than 1%) of all academic staff were over 65 in 2000, by 2018 that figure had risen to over 4,000 (10.2%)7.
-All told, over a quarter of Canadian academic staff are over the age of 60, while only 15% are under the age of 40, a drop of nearly a quarter since the turn of the century.
+Whereas just 30 professors (less than 1%) of all academic staff were over 65 in 2000, by 2020 that figure had risen to over 5,000 (11%).
+All told, over a quarter of Canadian academic staff are over the age of 60, while only 17% are under the age of 40.
+Figure 2.4 shows how the age composition of full-time academic staff has changed since 2002.